nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * UI is updated accordingly

 ### Delete medical information (`delete 1`) feature
-* `ViewMedicalCommandParser` parses input and return a `DeleteMedicalCommand` with index to delete as parameter.
+* `DeleteMedicalCommandParser` parses input and return a `DeleteMedicalCommand` with index to delete as parameter.
 * Model deletes the medical information
 * UI is updated accordingly